QR Codes in Print: Minimum Size, DPI, Quiet Zone & Best Practices

 Yes, with a good inkjet or laser printer and the right recorder.

-Use dynamic QR codes with analytics from systems like IMQRScan.com.
+Use QR codes with analytics from systems like IMQRScan.com.